eainx/eainx.github.io/about.md

 title: About me
 ---
 ## Hi, there!
-I'm a first-year MS-PhD integrated student at the [PILAB](https://pi.snu.ac.kr/) of [SNU IPAI](https://gsai.snu.ac.kr/).
+I'm a first-year MS-PhD integrated student at [PILAB](https://pi.snu.ac.kr/) in [SNU IPAI](https://gsai.snu.ac.kr/).
-I major in Architecture and minor in Computer Science.
+When I was an undergraduate, I majored in Architecture and minored in Computer Science.
 My hobbies are drawing, taking photographs, and traveling to discover relaxing spots.

 ***